 On 1 October 1968, a mission was flown to obtain measurements that would provide a gamma-ray signature of the effluent emitted from the reactor stack.

-Figure 6-8 shows the effluent plume as tracked and defined utilizing circumnavigational techniques.
-The pattern mapped on this date provided typical data results.
-The pattern will vary with meteorological conditions and reactor release rates.
+Figure 10 shows the effluent plume as tracked and defined utilizing circumnavigational techniques.
+This pattern will vary, of course, with meteorological conditions and reactor release rates.
+Nevertheless, the pattern mapped on this date provided typical data results that can be used for future reference.

 After completing the peripheral track, penetrations along the centerline were made to record gross-count intensities, collect air filter samples, and accumulate spectral information.
 The maximum gross-count intensity recorded along the centerline was approximately 25 to 30 times the background.
-The stack offgas release rate for the period when data were taken was approximately 10,000 $\mu\text{Ci/sec.}$
+This, of course, must be associated with reactor release rate data to be of any significance.